xz0127/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a specific patient
+1. User requests to find a specific patient.
-2. Nuudle shows the patient information
+2. Nuudle shows the list of patients with the given name.
-3. User requests to edit the patient information
+3. User requests to edit the patient information.
-4. Nuudle changes the patient information
+4. Nuudle changes the patient information.

     Use case ends.

 **Extensions**

 * 1a.
-The input keywords are invalid.
+The given keywords are invalid.

     * 1a1.
 Nuudle shows an error message.

       Use case ends.

 * 3a.
-The information provided for editing is invalid (including empty input).
+The given information for editing is invalid (including empty input).

     * 3a1.
 Nuudle shows an error message.